 - Created an investment proposal (maybe for social investment)

-- Identified a product or value you can sell to services and written persuasive sales copy
+- Identified a sellable product feature or value to other services, and written persuasive sales copy

-If you have then not only will your writing be better but you’ll also be more confident when verbally articulating your product’s value.
-When people hear you describe it, they’ll be more inspired.
-Your fan-base will grow and money will become easier to find.
+If you’ve tried then your writing will be better and you’ll talk more confidently about your product’s value.
+Then when people hear you they’ll become inspired.
+Your fan-base will grow and money will be easier to find.

 Now you’ve built a reputation for solving complex cases.
 Congratulations!